mxriverlynn/backbone.picky/readme.md

 Jasmine server

-3. Point your browser at `http://localhost:8888` and you will see all of the specs for Backbone.Syphon
+3. Point your browser at `http://localhost:8888` and you will see all of the specs for Backbone.Picky

 ### To Build The Packages